pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 ```
 pkg/sdk/
-├── deps_builder.go   // Logic to build the dependencies of the SDK
+├── deps_builder.go   // Logic for auto-building the dependencies of the SDK
 ├── errors.go         // Errors returned by the SDK
 ├── interface.go      // POKTRollSDK interface
-├── relay_verifier.go // Logic to verify the relay response
+├── relay_verifier.go // Logic to verify relay responses
-├── sdk.go            // POKTRollSDK implementation
+├── sdk.go            // POKTRollSDK implementation and initialization function
-├── send_relay.go     // Logic to send the relay request
+├── send_relay.go     // Logic to send relay requests
-├── session.go        // Logic to handle the session and retrieve the suppliers list
+├── session.go        // Logic to handle sessions and retrieve the suppliers list
 └── urls.go           // Helpers to parse the urls used by the SDK to interact with the Pocket Network
 ```